robertcalvert/Oni/README.md

 Once the install is complete you will be prompted to reboot.

-### /system/opt/.

-Some theme based packages not currently found in the Debian repositories are provided in the /system/opt/ folder, please see the accompanying README, LICENSE and CREDITS files for more information about these packages.

 ### Wallpaper

 The default wallpaper is a photograph of Kielder reservoir taken by my better half [Ame Mayfield].